ngeor/blog/_posts/2021/2021-05-28-git-repo-juggling.md

 ---

 This post shows how to use `git subtree` commands to move git repositories around.
-Perfect if you're indicisive about monorepo vs multirepo.
+Perfect if you're indecisive about monorepo vs multirepo.

 ## Move a repo in a different repo as a subfolder